Our vision is to create an integrated, centralized clinical campus in Columbia to meet the current and future needs of our patients.

 After considering many options, we believe we will gain significant benefits by integrating services provided at Women’s and Children’s Hospital with those on the central clinical campus on Hospital Drive in Columbia.
 Our integration plans include a new hospital pavilion on the central campus to increase our clinical footprint and create the additional bed capacity integrating services from Women’s and Children’s Hospital will require, including dedicated space for the specialized needs of women and children.

-The UM System Board of Curators approved Nov.
-19, 2020, to support construction of a new hospital pavilion on the central campus.
+The University of Missouri Board of Curators on Nov.
+19, 2020, approved construction of a new hospital pavilion on the central campus.
 These draft renderings illustrate our vision for a new facility to be constructed on the east end of University Hospital.

 The above image shows a proposed new patient care tower between Ellis Fischel Cancer Center and the University Physicians Medical Building.